cloudbank/phlix/README.md

 It also uses many other open source libraries such as:

- * [OAuthKit]()-- a helper lib for OAuth1.0a with signpost to easily hook into retrofit
+ * [OAuthKit]()-- a helper lib for OAuth1.0a/2.0 with okhttp and signpost to easily hook into retrofit

  * [Retrofit]()
  * [RxJava]()